AMES Type 85: 1957 White Paper

 Into this debate came the 1957 Defence White Paper, which had an enormous effect on the British military.
 A key issue in the Paper was the conclusion that the strategic threat was moving from bombers to ballistic missiles.
 The UK was within the range of medium range ballistic missiles (MRBMs) fired from Eastern Europe, and as these were simpler and cheaper than bombers, it was believed these would be the primary force aimed at the UK by the mid-1960s.
 Studying the issue, there seemed to be no scenario under which the first attack would be by bombers alone, although mixed bomber/missile attacks were envisioned.
-In this case, there would be no need for accurate guidance, all that was needed was early warning.

 In response, the UK would also move from bombers to intermediate range ballistic missiles (IRBMs) as the basis for their own nuclear force.
-Defensive systems against aircraft would only be needed for a short period while the USSR built up its missile fleet, and beyond the mid-1960s the only purpose of radar would be early warning.
+Defensive systems against aircraft would only be needed for a short period while the USSR built up its missile fleet, and beyond the mid-1960s the only purpose of radar would be early warning, accurate guidance was no longer a concern.
 A powerful radar like the Blue Riband simply couldn't justify its cost, given that it would only be needed for a few years after it might be ready.
 As part of this same general reasoning, other air defence systems were cancelled, among them the Operational Requirement F.155 interceptor and the Blue Envoy missile.
 This left even less need for a long-range radar like Blue Riband.

 A much more important issue, moving forward, would be a system to provide early warning of a missile attack.
 Some consideration had been given to using Blue Riband in this role, as part of the Violet Friend anti-ballistic missile research.
 But by this time it was known that the US was looking for a northern European site to host their new BMEWS radar-warning system.
 The UK approached the US in October 1957, initially offering a site in northern Scotland, but in February 1960 it was moved south to its eventual location at RAF Fylingdales in order to allow it to fall under the protective cover of the shrinking air-defence area.